isotoma/isotoma.plone.heroku/README.rst

 The migrate tool
 ----------------

-FIXME: This should automatically do the stuff in the previous section.

 The migrate script uses the plone setup features of ``isotoma.recipe.plonetools`` to automate setup of your site.
 It can apply profiles, install products, set properties